caleblevy/funcstructs/README.rst

 ``Function``
     Mathematical **functions** are correspondences between sets.
 A ``Function`` object is an associative array which maps the set of its *keys* to the set of *values*.
-Functions objects may be composed using the standard multiplication syntax and are evaluated by calling.
+Function may be composed using the standard multiplication syntax and are evaluated by calling.
 ``Endofunction``
     A ``Function`` whose values are a subset of its keys.
 They can be iterated to produce functional digraphs consisting of rooted trees connected in